aws/aws-cdk-go/awscdk/awseks/README.md

 // or create a new one using an existing issuer url var issuerUrl string
-// you can import an existing provider provider := eks.OpenIdConnectProvider_FromOpenIdConnectProviderArn(this, jsii.String("Provider"), jsii.String("arn:aws:iam::123456:oidc-provider/oidc.eks.eu-west-1.amazonaws.com/id/AB123456ABC"))
+// you can import an existing provider provider := eks.OidcProviderNative_FromOidcProviderArn(this, jsii.String("Provider"), jsii.String("arn:aws:iam::123456:oidc-provider/oidc.eks.eu-west-1.amazonaws.com/id/AB123456ABC"))
-provider2 := eks.NewOpenIdConnectProvider(this, jsii.String("Provider"), &OpenIdConnectProviderProps{
+provider2 := eks.NewOidcProviderNative(this, jsii.String("Provider"), &OidcProviderNativeProps{
 	Url: issuerUrl,
 })